 The Manus Island Regional Processing Centre in Papua New Guinea was opened in 2001 as part of the Howard Government’s ‘Pacific Solution’.
 It was officially closed in 2008 after Kevin Rudd took office – however after Julia Gillard gained leadership, the centre was reopened in 2012.
 When Kevin Rudd once again took on the Prime Ministership in 2013 he introduced the ‘PNG Solution’, a regional resettlement arrangement which meant that all asylum seekers arriving to Australia by boat would have ‘no chance’ of being settled in Australia, even those found to be genuine refugees.

-A United Nations report has stated that the Australian Government has violated the right of asylum seekers to be free from torture or cruel, inhumane or degrading treatment and Amnesty International has found that living quarters were severely overcrowded – with up to 112 men housed in a single dormitory – and that the centre was seriously lacking in drinking water, adequate toilet and shower facilities, and basic essentials such as shoes and clothing.
+A United Nations report stated that the Australian Government has violated the right of asylum seekers to be free from torture or cruel, inhumane or degrading treatment and Amnesty International found that living quarters were severely overcrowded – with up to 112 men housed in a single dormitory – and that the centre was seriously lacking in drinking water, adequate toilet and shower facilities, and basic essentials such as shoes and clothing.
 These conditions have been compounded by uncertainty and stress brought about by the indefinite nature of the detention, prolonged processing times, and fears over the prospect of resettlement in Papua New Guinea.
-The impact of these conditions on those vulnerable from previous experiences of torture and trauma in their countries of origin has lead to findings that at least half of all asylum seekers in offshore detention suffer from significant depression, stress and anxiety.
-Health services in the centre have been shown to be severely inadequate and allegations of negligence have frequently been made.
+The impact of these conditions on those vulnerable from previous experiences of torture and trauma in their countries of origin led to findings that at least half of all asylum seekers in offshore detention suffer from significant depression, stress and anxiety.
+Health services in the centre were shown to be severely inadequate and allegations of negligence were frequently made.
 Hamid Kehazaei, an Iranian asylum seeker detained in the Manus Island centre, died in 2014 after contracting septicaemia through a cut on his foot.
-Violence and insecurity have resulted from tensions between asylum seekers and Manus Island locals (including staff working for the centre) have led to fear amongst asylum seekers and, in 2014, a violent confrontation broke out within the centre resulting in the murder of 24-year-old Iranian asylum seeker Reza Barati, with around 70 other asylum seekers sustained various injuries.
-Asylum seekers detained on Manus Island have repeatedly attempted to draw attention to their plight with 700 detainees going on hunger strikes to call for better conditions within the centre, quicker processing times, and safer resettlement solutions.
+Violence and insecurity resulted from tensions between asylum seekers and Manus Island locals (including staff working for the centre) which caused constant fear amongst asylum seekers.
+In 2014, a violent confrontation broke out within the centre resulting in the murder of 24-year-old Iranian asylum seeker Reza Barati, with around 70 other asylum seekers sustained various injuries.
+Asylum seekers detained on Manus Island repeatedly attempted to draw attention to their plight with 700 detainees going on hunger strikes to call for better conditions within the centre, quicker processing times, and safer resettlement solutions.

 The Manus Island detention centre was considered officially closed by the Australian government on 31 October 2017.